 Rosh Hashanah is fast approaching.
 What better way to celebrate than with a freshly baked Apple Honey Challah?
 On Rosh Hashanah we dip apples in honey to symbolize our hope for a sweet new year.
-I’ve always wanted to integrate the apple and honey tradition into my challah recipe.
-I’ve been working for some time on this challah, making it many times and perfecting it it till I was absolutely happy with it.
-I’m finally ready to share it with you!
+In this recipe, the apple and honey tradition is incorporated into my Shabbat challah recipe.
+It has become a holiday tradition for many readers and their families.

 I wanted this challah to be sweet, but not dessert-sweet.
 I gave it a sweetness level similar to Hawaiian bread, so it could be served and enjoyed with dinner.
 You can sweeten it further by topping it with honey… and with butter, if you’re so inclined.
 The recipe is dairy free so it can be served with a meat meal, but I’ve gotta say it’s awesome topped with salted butter and honey.
 Holy moly.
 Good stuff!

 The apples were a challenge at first.
 I used Granny Smith, which are naturally tart but best for baking.
 In the beginning, the apples weren’t baking up sweet enough for my taste.
 I solved this by tossing them in sugar before integrating them into the challah.
 You can add a little cinnamon to the apples, too, if you’d like an apple-cinnamon flavor.
 With the sugar, they ended up adding a soft, moist bit of sweetness to the dough– just right!